sylvain-meunier/stageL3/Rapport/rapport.typ

 = Conclusion & perspectives <conclusion>

 - intégration pour couplage avec transcription par parsing (+ plus court chemin multi-critère)
 - @quanti_revised presented a model which appear to share some similarities with @large_dynamics_1999 as a score-based approach.
-Therefore, studying the formalism for a quantifier might allow to obtain some theorical results for the previous model, regarding for instance convergence guarantee and meaningfulness of the result.
+Therefore, studying the formalism for a quantizer might allow to obtain some theoretical results for the previous model, regarding for instance convergence guarantee and meaningfulness of the result.

 #bibliography("refs.bib", title: "References")